kh3rld/art-color/README.md

 2. **Install go**: Ensure you have Go installed on your machine.
 3. **Run Program**: Execute the program by providing the flag, input string, and banner file as command-line arguments.
     ```bash
-    go run . --output=<filename.txt> something standard
+    go run . --color=<color> <substring to be colored> "something"
     ```

     Example :

     ```bash
-    go run . --output=<output.txt> hello standard
+    go run . --color=red kit "a king kitten have kit"
     ```
-    This will return the graphical representation of the input string "hello".
-The results will be written to the specified output.txt file.
+    This will return the colored graphical representation of the string "kit".
-    ```bash
-    cat -e output.txt
-    ```

-    ```bash
+    ```ruby
      _              _   _
     | |            | | | |
     | |__     ___  | | | |   ___